All about Monumento a la Patria in Mérida (2025 Guide)

 According to the legend, the site would be marked by an eagle perched on a cactus, devouring a snake.
 It is also about the founding myth of Mexico - the battle between good and evil.

-The demon bird Vucub-Caquix
+The Demon Bird Vucub-Caquix

 Let's round things off with a little ghost story, something that can't be missing in Mérida.